Do You Add Resistors In Series

 Understand Tolerance and Its Impact

 Every resistor has a tolerance, which is the percentage by which its actual resistance value can deviate from its nominal value.
-For example, a 100-ohm resistor with a 5% tolerance can have an actual resistance value between 95 ohms and 105 ohms.
+Here's one way to look at it: a 100-ohm resistor with a 5% tolerance can have an actual resistance value between 95 ohms and 105 ohms.

-When designing a series resistor circuit, it is important to consider the tolerance of the resistors and how it can affect the overall performance of the circuit.
+When designing a series resistor circuit, it is the kind of thing that makes a real difference.
 In some applications, such as precision voltage dividers, it may be necessary to use resistors with very tight tolerances to achieve the desired accuracy.

 Account for Temperature Effects